SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-05-dog-factoring.md

 > The era of "electronic mail" may soon be upon us&hellip;

-Yes, soon indeed.
+Soon, indeed!
 (Yes, I had an ARPANET email address even back then.)

 Still, the US government's reaction was as paranoid as you might expect: they attempted to declare it retroactively classified, then they declared it a "munition" to prevent its